 In addition, advertising spend remains concentrated in traditional offline media channels.
 Some of our current or potential advertisers have little or no experience using the internet for advertising and marketing purposes and have allocated only limited portions of their advertising and marketing budgets to the internet.
 The adoption of online marketing may require a cultural shift among advertisers as well as their acceptance of a new way of conducting business, exchanging information and evaluating new advertising and marketing technologies and services.
 This shift may not happen at all or at the rate we expect, in which case our business could suffer.
-Furthermore, we cannot assure you that the market for online marketing services fails to continue to develop or develops more slowly than we anticipate, the success of our business may be limited, and our revenue may decrease.
+Furthermore, we cannot assure you that the market for online marketing services will continue to grow.
+If the market for online marketing services fails to continue to develop or develops more slowly than we anticipate, the success of our business may be limited, and our revenue may decrease.